jsreid13/search_with_machine_learning_course/week3/project_assessment.md

 earbuds | 1205 | 0 | cat02015 - Movies & TV Shows
 nespresso | 8 | 0 | cat02015 - Movies & TV Shows
 nintendo | 4568 | 4568 | null

+Both earbuds and nespresso were misclassified as movies because of popularity bias in this classifier.
+Nintendo was a different case where it should be easy to classify, but the classifier for some reason was not confident enough in any category to classify it.